 Have your indicator plants in place two weeks before your transplants arrive.
 Place them where pests are likely to encounter them (entrance door, ventilation, warm areas, etc.).
 If you find pests on these plants, you will be able to disinfect again or adjust the number of predators accordingly.

-CIt can be difficult to apply disinfectant in some areas, like the underside of concrete slabs or plasticized carpets.
-Introducing ground-dwelling predatory mites in these areas will reduce pest populations during the season.
+It can be difficult to apply disinfectant in some areas, like the underside of concrete slabs or plasticized carpets.
+Introducing ground-dwelling predators in these areas will reduce pest populations during the season.

 Stratiolaelaps scimitus is a generalist predatory mite used to control sciaridae, thrips and other ground-dwelling pests.
 As prevention, it reduces thrips populations by up to 30% by consuming the nymphs and pupae found on the ground.
 S. scimitus adapts to various substrates (potting soil, coconut fibre and rock wool) and can be added to pots.
 One or two introductions at the beginning of the season are enough to get the mites established in the greenhouse for the season.